koinos/koinos-contract-standards/KCSs/kcs-1.md

 message transfer_result {}
 ```

-The transfer event should emit a `token_transfer` event upon success.
+The transfer event should emit a `transfer_event` upon success.
 The event should indicate the sender and receiver as impacted accounts.

 ```proto
 // Event